curtisbucher/personal-website-2/content/project/c-chess/index.md

 ---
 title: C-Chess
-subtitle: A chess engine written in C, designed to demolish my brother (ELO 1500) in a  chess match.
+subtitle: Or Brothersbane.
+A chess engine designed to demolish my brother in a chess match.
 date: 2021-09-14T06:17:04.859Z
 summary: A Chess Engine written in C. Build with the ultimate intention to destroy my brother in a game of chess.